-- Greater life experience exacerbates their fears and concerns - Have the ability to envision favorable and unfavorable outcomes - Reluctant to talk about what they are thinking

-- Time with peers is essential, though limits may need to be set to allow for family time - Feel resentful when assuming added responsibilities due to a loved one being ill - Feel guilty about that resentment, and demonstrate it through oppositional behavior or angry outbursts - Need to be included as much as possible and keep them informed of progress or changes - Want adults to pay attention to the changes they may be going through - Appreciate adults sharing their feelings, thoughts and observations
+- Greater life experience exacerbates their fears and concerns - Have the ability to envision favorable and unfavorable outcomes - Reluctant to talk about what they are thinking - Time with peers is essential, though limits may need to be set to allow for family time - May feel resentful when assuming added responsibilities due to a loved one being ill - May feel guilty about that resentment, and demonstrate it through oppositional behavior or angry outbursts - Need to be included as much as possible and keep them informed of progress or changes - Want adults to pay attention to the changes they may be going through - Appreciate adults sharing their feelings, thoughts and observations - May "overfunction" in attempt to avoid thinking about worries and/or to prevent being "another burden" to adults can be especially difficult for any adult grappling with their own emotions and concerns.
+These tips are designed to give grown-ups some ideas on how to manage these dueling challenges.